Selected Working Papers

 - Buy the Dip? (with Stefano Bonini and Majeed Simaan) European Financial Management (2024) Vol. 30, No. 4, pp. 2033-2070 [SSRN]

 - Do Green Business Practices License Self-Dealing or Prime Prosociality?
-Cross-Domain Evidence from Environmental Concern Triggers (with Melanie I. Millar, Mason C. Snow, and Roger M. White) Accounting, Organizations, and Society, Accepted
+Cross-Domain Evidence from Environmental Concern Triggers (with Melanie I. Millar, Mason C. Snow, and Roger M. White) Accounting, Organizations, and Society (2024) Vol. 113, 101497

 - Does Native Country Turmoil Predict Immigrant Workers’ Honesty in Markets? (with Roger M. White) Journal of Economic Behavior & Organization (2022) Vol. 197, pp. 150-164 [SSRN]